 Susanne Chishti is another inspiring female leader in fintech.
 She is the CEO of FINTECH Circle, a leading European investment network, having built her career in fintech before “fintech” was even an official term.
 She is committed to encouraging other female investors, founders, and leaders and was recently interviewed for a show called #BreakTheBIAS.

-As the Chief Commercial Officer of Affirm, Inc., Silvija Martincevic is yet another woman paving the way in fintech.
-The digital financial lender boasts an executive team that is 50% female and is deeply invested in diversity.
-They are committed to helping people make the purchases they need without being threatened by the possibility of greater debt.
+As the Chief Commercial Officer of Affirm, Inc., Silvija Martincevic was yet another woman who paved the way in fintech.
+The digital financial lender boasts an executive team that is 50% female and is deeply invested in diversity, in part due to her contributions.
+The company is committed to helping people make the purchases they need without being threatened by the possibility of greater debt.

 Fintech founders, leaders, and consumers have traditionally been male-driven, but with women starting to take more leading roles, the fintech sector is beginning to grow a more diverse customer base.
 Co-founder Lily Lui of the startup Piñata launched the company in mid-2020 with the goal of solving the credit discrimination gap for the millions of Americans who rent homes and, as a result, lack a credit score.
 It’s a customer base that might not otherwise be a key audience in the fintech field.